 Note that the page and register numbers are shown in decimal format.
-For use in microcode, these decimal values may require conversion to hexadecimal format.
-For convienience, the register numbers are shown in both formats, whereas the page numbers are shown only in decimal format.
+For use in microcode, these decimal values may need to be converted to hexadecimal format.
+For convenience, the register numbers are shown in both formats, whereas the page numbers are shown only in decimal format.